It’s almost 29th March, but nobody seems to know what’s happening with Brexit.

-You might also need to buy an International Driving Permit (IDP) to drive in the EU.
-These can be bought at post offices on a quick turn-up-and-go basis and only cost £5.50.
-An IDP would be needed to both drive your own car or hire a car in the EU country.
+After 29th March, you might need to buy an International Driving Permit (IDP) to drive in the EU.
+These can be bought at post offices and only cost £5.50 – just turn up and request one.
+An IDP would be needed to both drive your own car or to hire a car in the EU country.

 This would require some planning ahead as there are different IDPs available, based on what country you’re driving in.
 One is for Ireland, Spain, Cyprus and Malta and valid for 12 months, and another is valid for 3 years and recognised in the rest of the EU countries, and Norway and Switzerland.
 From 28th March the UK will also introduce a third IDP.
 You’d have to buy different permits, if travelling through multiple countries.

 Not having an IDP, or buying the wrong one, could get you banned from driving in the country or result in fines.
-It’s also possible, you’ll need to make sure your passport is valid for at least of six months.
+It’s also possible you’ll need to make sure your passport is valid for at least six months.

 The good news is that you won’t need to buy a visa, but you’ll need to pay 7€ (£6.30) every three years for an ETIAS (European Travel Information and Authorization System) document, expected to come in place from 2021.

-If you know now that you’re going to move to an EU country, you can exchange your UK licence for a new EU version in advance.
+If you live in an EU country or know that you’re going to move to an EU country, you can exchange your UK licence for a new EU version in advance.
 You can always re-exchange this, if you return to the UK.

-Without an EU licence, you might not have the right to drive after the Brexit date.
-Depending on the laws of your new resident country, you might have to take a new driving test.
+Without an EU licence, you might not have the right to drive in your new home country after the Brexit date.
+Depending on the laws, you might even have to take a new driving test.

 Many of us are waiting – the National Audit Office report suggests that between 100,000 and seven million international driving permits might need to be issued in the first year, if we have a no-deal Brexit.